 § Shared Use of Data: Communication, dissemination, international transfer, interconnection of personal data, or shared processing of bases of personal data by public bodies and entities in compliance with their legal powers, or between these and private entities, on a reciprocal basis, under specific authorization, for one or more processing modes allowed by these public entities, or between private entities.

-§ Users – all people who visit and access CCRR Group websites or software applications.
+§ Users – all people who visit and access Beontag websites or software applications.
 We may also refer to the User as “you.”

 5. GENERAL PROVISIONS